 With warmer weather, cheaper prices and fewer travellers, a luxury overnight cruise of Halong Bay during low season is highly recommended.

 Sunrise in Halong Bay is a peaceful time of day on your cruise.
 Welcome the dawn as the sun peeks shyly over this ancient landscape, awakening new adventures and experiences.

 Dusk, when the sun sinks pink and red and orange into the grey-green ocean, is mesmerising in Halong Bay.
 As night falls and stars come out to play, feel the cool sea breeze on your skin.

 Cruising UNSECO World Heritage site Halong Bay, you will see view — and perhaps swim in — some of its finest beaches: Tuan Chau, Bai Chay, Ba Trai Dao, Ti Top, Ngoc Vung and Soi Sim.

-On your Halong Bay cruise, the less well known islets are worth exploring for a unique experience and an insight into Vietnamese culture.
+This 1,553 km2 UNESCO inscribed site is home to 1,969 limestone islands and islets, the less well known islets are worth exploring for a unique experience and an insight into Vietnamese culture.

 After a month of investigation and hundreds of complaints and requests from travel agents, operators, and visitors, the Halong Bay authorities have finally lifted the ban on kayak use.